dromara/website/docs/en-us/soul/plugin-rateLimiter_en.md

 * In `soul-admin`--> plugin management--> `rate_limiter` set to enable.

-* configure redis in the plugin.
+* Configure redis in the plugin.

 * Currently, supporting redis patterns of single, sentinel, and cluster.